grantholle/powerschool-api/README.md

 #### `send()`

 Sends the request using the verb set.
 By default will return the results from the query.
-You can also call `asResponse()` prior to sending to get the `Response` json which could be returned to the client.
+You can also call `asJsonResponse()` prior to sending to get an instance of Laravel's `JsonResponse` class which could be returned directly to the client.

 #### `count()`